The Nested Platonic Solids

 Figure 5 --

-The radius of the circle that encloses the octahedron we will arbitrarily set = 1.
+The radius of the circle which encloses the octahedron we will arbitrarily set = 1.

 Figure 7 --

-The sphere that encloses both dodecahedron and cube.
+The sphere which encloses both dodecahedron and cube.

-The first two spheres are the in-sphere of the cube and the circumsphere of the cube.
+The two spheres are the in-sphere of the cube and the circumsphere of the cube.